From Cairns in the north to the Gold Coast in the south, and many islands in between, Queensland is a diver's paradise.

 Queensland's capital, Brisbane, is serviced by a domestic and international airport, with flights to all major Australian cities as well as some destinations in Asia and North America.
 The diving hotspots of Cairns, Townsville, the Whitsunday Islands (accessed via Proserpine or Hamilton Island airports) and Mackay all have domestic airports with links to Brisbane.
 A sealed highway from Brisbane runs all the way north to Cairns.
 Road-tripping the Queensland coastline is another great way to see the state, and there are plenty of short distance trips (such as the Great Barrier Reef Drive) that don't require enormous lengths of time.

 Top places to dive in Queensland

 Cairns and the Northern Great Barrier Reef

-The tropical city of Cairns is the most popular gateway to the Great Barrier Reef.
-Located towards the reef's northern tip, it is a particularly good place to start if you’re a beginner, and a great place to reacquaint yourself with the underwater world if you’ve had a break from diving, as there are countless dive schools here.
+The city of Cairns is the most popular gateway to the Great Barrier Reef.
+Located towards the reef's northern tip, it is a good place to start if you’re a beginner.
 It's also the departure point for many day and liveaboard tours.
 Snorkel or dive on the edge of the continental shelf at Agincourt Reef, feed giant cod at the Cod Hole or explore the waters surrounding a secluded coral cay.
-If you'd like to change your base, hop on a liveaboard dive boat or book into a resort on one of the area's beautiful islands such as Green, Fitzroy, Lizard, Dunk, Orpheus or Bedarra.
+If you'd like to change your base, hop on a liveaboard dive boat or head to beautiful islands such as Green, Fitzroy, Lizard, Dunk, Orpheus or Bedarra.
 Alternatively, venture one hour north on the mainland to Port Douglas, where you can dive the Great Barrier Reef and see the World-Heritage Daintree Rainforest on the same day.